Justin Jefferson’s 2 TDs, D.J. Wonnum’s 51-yard fumble return lift Vikings over Panthers 21-13

 The winless Panthers (0-4) find themselves in a tremendous hole.
 Of the 164 teams that have started 0-4 in the Super Bowl era, only the 1992 Chargers went on to make the playoffs.

-Franklin, a special teams standout who started in place of the injured Xavier Woods, intercepted Cousins' pass intended for K.J.
-Osborn near the left pylon and went the length of the field to give Carolina an early 7-0 lead.

-The INT return was the longest in Panthers history and came just three plays after Franklin was flagged for pass interference, setting the Vikings up with a first-and-goal.
+“No one is satisfied with progress, and not results,” Panthers coach Frank Reich said.
+“We understand we are in a results business.
+We aren’t here just because we drafted a quarterback No. 1 and saying, ‘well we will just build to the future.’
+We are here to win right now.”

-The Vikings entered the game minus-7 in the turnover differential and Cousins' two early picks left them in a 13-7 hole at halftime.
+The Vikings entered the game with a league-high seven lost fumbles and last in the league turnover differential at minus-7.

+That trend continued on the game’s first possession when Cousins threw toward the left pylon and was intercepted by safety Sam Franklin, who returned it a Carolina franchise record 99 yards for a 7-0 lead.

+“Very, very frustrating to throw that interception,” Cousins said.
+“Poor read and then when you’re late to the flat, the ball’s left inside.
+Very disappointing play by me.”

 INJURIES